08 Dec My Boss Made Me Work Off the Clock and I Got Hurt. What Should I Do?

 - File a report with the Occupational Safety and Health Administration (OSHA).
 OSHA is responsible for setting and enforcing safety standards for employers and workers.
 They will investigate the situation and take disciplinary action against your employer if they find that they pressured you into working off the clock in an unsafe way.

 - File a worker’s compensation claim with your state’s labor department.
 Worker’s compensation laws ensure that injured employees are taken care of in case of injury.
-Your claim will be reviewed and you may be eligible for certain benefits to cover medical bills, lost wages, and more.
+Your case will be reviewed and you may be eligible for certain benefits to cover medical bills, lost wages, and more.

 It’s important to know your rights as a worker so that you can take action if you are hurt while working off the clock or in any other unsafe situation at work.
 Keep reading this article to learn more about how to protect yourself from being taken advantage of by your employer.